freeDSP/freeDSP-aurora/ADDONS/README.md

 # Addons

-## Add-On A: The woodworker´s friend
+## Add-On A: The woodworker’s friend

 Perfect for an active loudspeaker